-An American gymnast with a wooden leg named George Eyser won 6 medals, including 3 gold, in a single day at the 1904 Olympics.
+An American gymnast named George Eyser won 6 medals, including 3 gold, in a single day at the 1904 Olympics.
 He was the only Olympian to have competed with a prosthetic limb for the next 100 years, until 2008.

 27. Amy Van Dyken, a 6-times Olympic gold medalist swimmer, has been an asthmatic her whole life, proving that children with asthma can grow to be Olympic-level athletes!